 Culture as History

-What is culture and how does it inform our understanding and interpretation of history?
-As we explore this question, students will study works of fiction, film, visual art and history to determine how our culture shapes our ideas about past and present realities.
-Each quarter students will incorporate quantitative methods to enrich and explain aspects of American culture.
-We’ll look at cultural products, from high art to popular culture with a particular focus on film and literature, to see how they reflect and shape our ideas about who and what we are.
+Our national myths and cultural icons will provide the lens through which we will examine American history in this yearlong program.
+Students will study diverse works in order to learn how our culture shapes our understanding of past and present realities.
+We’ll look at cultural products, from high art to popular culture, with a particular focus on film and literature, to see how they reflect and shape our ideas about who and what we are.
 Our study will be organized around three turbulent decades in American history.

-During Fall Quarter, we considered the post-Civil War years, including Reconstruction and western expansion.
-From dime novels to Hollywood westerns, we examined how deeply we are shaped by 19th and 20th century frontier ideology.
+During fall quarter we will consider the post-Civil War years, to include Reconstruction and western expansion.
+From dime novels to Hollywood westerns, we’ll examine how deeply we are shaped by 19th and 20th century frontier ideology.
 Money and technology—capitalism and the railroads—also drove westward migration.
-We analyzed the tensions around race and class as they figure in film, novels, and popular culture.
+We’ll explore the tensions around race and class as they figure in film, novels, and popular culture.

-Winter quarter, we will move to the 1930s.
+In winter we'll move to the 1930s.
 How did the Great Depression and the policy created to deal with that crisis change the way we see government?
-What was the impact of two great migrations—from the dust bowl states to the West, and from the agricultural South to the industrial north—on American society?
-In such a time of hardship and deprivation, how did the Golden Age of Hollywood reflect our cultural realities through genre films, such as the screwball comedy, the musical, and the gangster film?
+What was the impact of two great migrations—from the Dust Bowl states to the West, and from the agricultural South to the industrial North—on American society?
+In such a time of hardship and deprivation, how did the golden age of Hollywood reflect our cultural realities through genre films, such as the screwball comedy, the musical, and the gangster film?

-Our work will include critical reading of books and films.
-Students will be expected to learn about schools of cultural criticism, using different approaches to enrich their analyses.
-They will be expected to participate in seminar, lectures, workshops, and library research and to attend field trips to local museums and live theater performances.
+Students will learn about schools of cultural criticism using different approaches to enrich their analyses.
+They will participate in seminars, lectures, workshops, and library research—and attend field trips to local museums and live theater performances.